brownplt/pyret-lang/tools/benchmark/README.md

 The number immediately preceding 'ops/sec' is the main thing to focus on.
 The higher this number, the faster that function ran.
 In order to be as accurate, benchmark.js runs the given function as many times as it can within some elapsed time, measuring each run indivudually.
 Then it samples some subset of the measurements and gives back a mean with a percentage uncertainty.
 For information, see this StackOverflow post: [http://stackoverflow.com/a/4996963](http://stackoverflow.com/a/4996963)

 ### Auto Report
 At the moment, one can run `node auto-report` to profile all the programs in the directory `auto-report-programs`.
-At the moment, a less human-readable version of the data spits out to the console.
+At the moment, data just spits out to the console.
 The goal of the near future is to adapt this into something that is *actually* automatic.